yi-ye-zhi-qiu/liamometer/README.md

 Project Map

-This project is split into data collection, exploratory data analysis (EDA), data cleaning,
+This project is split into data collection and data cleaning/analysis.

 ### Data collection